Prof. Wei BAO, 鮑威

 Editor or Editorial Membership

-Editorial Boards of Chinese Physics Letters, and Physics, published by Chinese Physical Society
+Editorial Boards of Chinese Physics B, and Physics, published by Chinese Physical Society.
+Former editorial board member of Chinese Physics Letters.

 Research Interests/Areas

-Using elastic and inelastic neutron scattering as the main research tool, Prof. BAO has investigated frontier issues of correlated electronic phenomena in condensed matter, including the Mott metal-insulator transition, giant magnetoresistivity, orbital ordering, re-entrant spin-glass state, itinerant antiferromagnetism, low-dimensional quantum antiferromagnetism and unconventional superconductivity in heavy-fermion, cuprate and iron-based materials, often under extreme condition at low temperature, high pressure and high magnetic field.
-These works have led to more than 200 invited talks in US, Europe, Asia and Oceania.
+Using elastic and inelastic neutron scattering as the main research tool, Prof. BAO has investigated frontier issues of correlated electronic phenomena in condensed matter, including the Mott metal-insulator transition, giant magnetoresistivity, orbital ordering, re-entrant spin-glass state, itinerant antiferromagnetism, low-dimensional quantum antiferromagnetism, and unconventional superconductivity in heavy-fermion, cuprate and iron-based materials, often under extreme condition at low temperature, high pressure and high magnetic field.
+These works have led to more than 200 plenary and invited talks in international conferences, colloquia and research seminars in US, Europe, Asia and Oceania.

+Prof. BAO was the principal investigator of National Key R&D Projects of NSFC and MoST.
 He has also led the design and construction of a suite of innovative and complimentary cold-neutron inelastic spectrometers at China Advanced Research Reactor in Beijing as the PI of a ¥111 million National Key Research Infrastructure Project.
+He continues to contribute to the state-of-art instrumentations at China Spallation Neutron Source in Dongguan.

 Services outside CityUHK